ucb-stat133/stat133-fall-2017/labs/lab05-dplyr-ggplot-basics.md

 -   The main input to `ggplot()` is a data frame object.
 -   You can use the internal function `aes()` to specify what columns of the data frame will be used for the graphical elements of the plot.
 -   You must specify what kind of *geometric objects* or **geoms** will be displayed: e.g. `geom_point()`, `geom_bar()`, `geom_boxpot()`.
--   Pretty much anything else that you want to add to your plot is controlled by auxiliary functions, especially those things that have to with the format, rather than the underlying data.
+-   Pretty much anything else that you want to add to your plot is controlled by auxiliary functions, especially those things that have to do with the format, rather than the underlying data.
 -   The construction of a ggplot is done by *adding layers* with the `+` operator.

 ### Scatterplots